Zenoo/labrute/README.md

 - Copy `.env.sample` to `.env` and adapt the variables

 - Optional: Create an `eternaltwin.local.toml` config file for Eternaltwin.
 You don't need it to start LaBrute, but it may be useful for more advanced usage.
+(An example is provided in the [eternaltwin.local.toml.sample](eternaltwin.local.toml.sample) file)

 - Install dependencies: `yarn install` (This should also setup your database from the `schema.prisma` file and the migrations)